• Skip to primary navigation

 Soft, fluffy and chewy, this is the best vegan naan recipe ever.
 It's everything that naan should be and more.
 Dan loves naan, so he spent months perfecting this recipe.
 All of our family, friends and readers have approved.
 What will you think to it?

-Close up portrait image of vegan roti laid out on top of each other with fresh coriander on top, all on a dark blue background
+Close up of vegan roti laid out on top of each other with coriander on top, all on a dark blue background

 These 3-ingredient vegan roti are a breeze to make!
 They're so easy and can often be made while a curry is simmering.
-They'll be ready just in time for serving the curry out.
+They'll be ready just in time for serving a curry.
 Making these are also a great activity to do with kids.

 This quick and easy chapati recipe with just four ingredients makes soft and chewy flatbreads, perfect for mopping up the last of that curry sauce.